sessionstar/oopsla20-artifact/README.md

 #### :exclamation:__Note__ on syntax discrepancies:

 There are small syntax discrepancies between Scribble syntax and the paper.

-TODO: A quick explanation on the main differences...

 For details, see the [notes on Scribble syntax](#notes-on-scribble-syntax).

 ---